Chronic & Acute Pain

 The Next-Generation Analgesic

 Algomedix is pioneering a novel approach based on blocking pain at its source in the peripheral nervous system.
 The molecular target for the new drug is located on the endings of specialized nerve fibers found throughout the body.
-Hence, the drug does not need to act on the brain to provide adequate pain relief.
-This non-opioid, non-NSAID drug has many advantages that are expected to solve the principal problems associated with existing opioid, NSAID and repurposed anticonvulsant classes of analgesics, thus providing a next-generation medication for pain relief.
+In contrast to opioids and gabapentanoids, the drug does not need to enter the brain to provide pain relief.
+This non-opioid, non-NSAID drug has many advantages that are expected to solve the principal problems associated with the existing opioid, NSAID and gabapentanoid classes of analgesics, thus providing a next-generation medication for pain relief.

 Acute pain affects millions of Americans.
 Acute pain is the most common cause of emergency room visits.
 More than 45 million Americans undergo inpatient surgery each year and experience acute surgical pain.

 Opioids have been extensively used in the perioperative pain setting (before, during and after surgery) but are associated with a multitude of undesirable side effects.
 As such, there has been an increased push toward the use of multimodal pain therapy — using two or more analgesic agents with different mechanisms of action that target different spots in the pain pathway.
 This combination therapy approach is designed to utilize a synergistic effect and require the use of lower doses of medication.
 This approach has received strong support in the medical community, including the American Society of Anesthesiologists Task Force on Acute Pain Management which states: Whenever possible, anesthesiologists should use multimodal pain management therapy.